nvm-sh/nvm/README.markdown

     NVM_NODEJS_ORG_MIRROR=http://nodejs.org/dist nvm install 0.10

-`nvm use` will, by defaut, create a "current" symlink.
-Set `$NVM_SYMLINK_CURRENT` to any value other than "true" to disable this behavior.
+`nvm use` will not, by default, create a "current" symlink.
+Set `$NVM_SYMLINK_CURRENT` to "true" to enable this behavior, which is sometimes useful for IDEs.

 ## License